Updated: August 8, 2023

 You should consider choosing your proxy at the same time you create your advance directives (i.e. soon after you have had the ‘Conversation’).
 Review your choice whenever you review or update your advance directives.
 If you do not choose one, the state may name a surrogate for you.

 You should choose someone you know and trust who knows what you would want and is willing and capable of performing the duties.
-While this is usually a family member, you can choose a friend if you don’t think your family members could be objective or handle the responsibility.
-You cannot choose a medical professional involved in your care.
+While this is usually a family member, you can choose a friend, lawyer, or clergy member if you don’t think your family members could be objective or handle the responsibility.
+In most states you cannot choose a medical professional involved in your care.

-To appoint a healthcare proxy, it is best to create a legal document, although some states allow you to do this in your Living Will.
+To appoint a healthcare proxy, it is best to create a legal document, although some states allow you to do this in your Living Will/Advanced Care Plan.
 As with any legal document, it must be done correctly as the court can have the final say on whether it is valid or whether your agent is qualified.

 You should keep the original in your files.
 Your proxy and primary care healthcare provider should have copies.

 The healthcare proxy’s role usually begins when you become incapable of making these decisions, but you can allow them to make decisions you could make but don’t want to.
 In cases of an inability to make decisions, your physician must certify that you are unable to make your own medical decisions.
-You can appoint one or more alternatives in case your first choice proxy is unavailable, but many states only allow you to one proxy at a time.
+You may be able to appoint one or more alternatives in case your first choice proxy is unavailable — many states only allow you to have one proxy at a time.

 As with all such documents, you should update the healthcare proxy document when circumstances change.